adreena/Semantic-Segmentation/README.md

 # Semantic Segmentation
 ### Introduction

-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+Semantic segmentation is understanding an image at pixel level i.e, assigning each pixel in the image an object class.In this project, the goal is labeling the pixels of a road in images using a Fully Convolutional Network (FCN).

 ### Setup
 ##### Frameworks and Packages